KentuckyFriedRice/ePub2CBZ/README.md

                      html files.
 I've only needed it once so it only works in one scenario.
 For now.

 -j Japan_mode     -- This reverses the images for reading right-to-left.
 It adds an extra cover at the end then
                      reverses the order of the images.
-This way you can read from the back and swipe right instead of left.
+This way you can read from the last page and swipe right instead of left.

 -d directory_mode -- This just specifies the input is a directory name (use . for current directory) rather than a
                      single epub file and it will convert all epub files in that directory.